departmentfortransport/ac-roadtraff-pipe/README.md

 library(TRA25rap)
 ```

-If you are working on the network, a workaround for this is the following:
+If you are working on the network, the Desk Instructions document detail a way to make the package work.

-Click the "Clone or download" button in the top right hand corner of this page and select "Download ZIP".
-Then, you will have to open your file explorer and manually put the folder into the location of your installed R packages.
-To find out where your R packages are installed, type `.libPaths()` in your console.
-Hopefully you can then type `library(TRA25rap)` and everything works out fine.

 Example
 -------